97A.485 Issuance of licenses.

 (2) Minnesota sporting, the issuing fee is $1; and

-(3) to take small game, to take fish by angling or by spearing, and to trap fur-bearing animals, the issuing fee is $1;
+(3) to take small game, for a person under age 65 to take fish by angling or for a person of any age to take fish by spearing, and to trap fur-bearing animals, the issuing fee is $1;

-(5) for stamps other than a trout and salmon stamp, and for a special season Canada goose license, there is no fee; and
+(5) for stamps other than a trout and salmon stamp, and for a special season Canada goose license, there is no fee.

-(c) The agent shall keep the issuing fee as a commission for selling the licenses.
+(c) The auditor or subagent shall keep the issuing fee as a commission for selling the licenses.